suneelkumarpelluru/TestGitHub/README.md

 # TestGitHub
-This is to show the bare minimums of GitHub.
+This is to show the bare minimums of GitHub. local copy